wilds/angular-schema-form-dynamic-select/README.md

 #Installation

 The editor is an add-on to the Bootstrap decorator.
-To use it, just include `schema-form-strapselect.min.js`.
+To use it (in production), just include `angular-schema-form-strapselect.min.js`.

 Easiest way is to install is with bower, this will also include dependencies:
 ```bash